nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 {{! multiexcerpt name='jira-ticket-creation-steps'}}

-1.  &nbsp;In JIRA, click on&nbsp;**Create Issue**.
+1. In JIRA, click on **Create Issue**.
-2. Select the project&nbsp;**Support Nuxeo Connect**.
+2. Select the project **Support Nuxeo Connect**.
 3. Fill in the description as precisely as possible.
 Depending on the type of your issue, provide the appropriate items in the following list:
-    *   steps to reproduce the issue,
+    * steps to reproduce the issue
-    *   logs,
+    * logs
-    *   screenshots,
+    * screenshots
-    *   customer development,
+    * customer development
+    * environment.
-    *   environment.See below for detailed field descriptions.
+    See below for detailed field descriptions.
-4. Click on the&nbsp;**Create**&nbsp;button.
+4. Click on the **Create** button.

 {{! /multiexcerpt}}